How Subrogation Could Affect Your Construction Accident Settlement?

 Call Now for a No Cost, No Obligation Evaluation

-The experienced attorneys at Lynch Law Firm can review your claim for free to determine how we may be able to assist you.
+The experienced attorneys at Lynch Law Firm, PC can review your claim for free to determine how we may be able to assist you.
 We are dedicated to recovering maximum compensation for your injury through a workers’ compensation claim and/or third-party lawsuit.

 You are not obligated to hire us and there are no upfront fees unless we win your case.